tomosewe/blog/content/posts/setting-up-a-blog-with-hugo-and-netlify.md

 title = "Setting up a blog with Hugo and Netlify"
 +++

 [Hugo](https://gohugo.io/) is a static site generator that claims to be the world's fastest framework for building websites.
 I've used [jekyll](https://jekyllrb.com/) in the past to set up a blog but found it clunky to use and the build time to be quite slow.
-So far Hugo has been really easy to set up and I'm loving the huge amount of themes to choose from and how easy it is to switch between them.
+So far Hugo has been really easy to set up and I'm loving the huge number of themes to choose from and how easy it is to switch between them.

 Deploying a new Hugo site is also really easy.
 In the past I've used [GitHub Pages](https://pages.github.com/) and also [Firebase](https://firebase.google.com/) for hosting.
 However this time I've decided to use [Netlify](https://www.netlify.com/) as I've heard quite a lot of great things about it.